RedisLabs/redislabs-docs/content/rdi/installation/offline-install.md

 aliases:
 ---

-Here's how to install Redis Data Integration without using an active Internet connecion, also known as an offline (or _air-gapped_) environment.
+Here's how to install Redis Data Integration in an environment that doesn't have an active Internet connection, also known as an _offline_ or _air gapped_ environment.

 ## Download

-### Redis Data Integration Offline Package
+### Redis Data Integration offline package

 #### Ubuntu 20.04